Learning the Basics of VMware Horizon 7.12 – Part 5 – Horizon Connection Server

 - Configure the ControlUp and Horizon integration

-A Microsoft SQL database is needed for the Connection Server’s events database.
+We need a Microsoft SQL database for the Connection Server’s events database.
 The SQL Server must use SQL Server and Windows Authentication mode.

 In the SQL Server Management Studio, right-click the SQL Server and click Properties, as shown in Figure 1.